Varsha-Chalasani/CalculatorDesign/addition.md

   Given  : Calculator is charged and turned on

-  When
+  When : Type in first number, type in plus sign, type in second number.

-  Then : The result is displayed.
+  Then : Number of extra digits are calculated and they are displayed as a power of ten.